-The morning of the first Lockdown on 23rd March 2020 I awoke to a strange sound.
+The morning of the first Lockdown on 23rd March 2020 I awake to a strange sound.

-We live alongside a busy city street and I am used to the ubiquitous sound of traffic noise.
+We live alongside a busy city street and accustomed to the ubiquitous sound of traffic noise.
 However, this morning, it is as though that noise has turned off like a tap.
 The sound I hear is of silence.
-But there was something else.
-It was birdsong.
+But there is something else.
+It is birdsong.

 Birdsong in a silenced City

 I awake to a terrifying silence—Lesley Scoble 2020

 ‘I haven’t heard that kind of silence before’ kind of silence

 Never before has London had a so profound no sound

 ‘Tis queer to hear